peterj/workshop-material/README.md

 - [Helm](https://helm.sh) - **Don't install** version 2.16.0 as it doesn't work with Istio (any version before or after that is fine)

+>Note: In order to install and run Istio on Minikube/Docker for Mac/Windows, you need to allocate enough CPU/memory.
+It is recommened to have at least 4 CPUs an 10 GB of memory allocated for the Kubernetes cluster.

 Once you have above installed, download Istio:

 ```